Pu (Luke) Yi 易普

 The two characters of my Chinese name mean literally simple (易) and normal (普) respectively.

-I participated in programming contests (Olympiad in Informatics in China) in my high school and have stayed in the community ever since.
+I participated in programming contests (Olympiad in Informatics in China) in my high school and have been active in the community through my undergrad.
 I served as the president of the Peking University Student Algorithm Association (PKUSAA) for a year, where we organized the biggest programming contests in PKU.
 I also help train high school students for programming contests from time to time.